SEC Whistleblower Program

 SEC Whistleblower Protection Against Retaliation

-The report also indicates that the SEC Whistleblower Program is gaining momentum.
+The annual report also indicates that the SEC Whistleblower Program is gaining momentum.
 In particular, the SEC Office of the Whistleblower, which first opened its doors in August 2011, has issued a majority of the whistleblower awards in the past several years:

 - In FY 2015, the SEC issued $37 million in awards to whistleblowers.